TianboJi/ivcds/README.md

 - All baseline models in this paper are pretrained, and they can be found on https://huggingface.co/models

 ## Notes
-1. Before running a bash script, please modify the paths in it to the paths of your own enviroment.
+1. Before running a bash script, please modify the paths in it to the paths of your own environment.
 2. The training of IvCDS takes about two hours on a single RTX 3090.
-3. Checkpoints for models in our paper are availble in this [link](https://drive.google.com/drive/folders/1xZYvE3sX59aOgB_9bj_yt5SnfNtzFcgV?usp=sharing).
+3. Checkpoints for models in our paper are available in this [link](https://drive.google.com/drive/folders/1xZYvE3sX59aOgB_9bj_yt5SnfNtzFcgV?usp=sharing).

 4. The paper is still under review and this repository is at an early stage.
-The instructions may not be as clear as expected, and we will update it in the future.
+The instructions may still lack details, and we will update it in the future.
 5. If you encounter any problem, please email jitianbo@gmail.com